What Is a Systems Analyst?

 Professional Industries With System Analyst Jobs

 Systems analysts can work for a variety of industries, including companies of all sizes.
-Computer systems design and related services employed 178,810 systems analysts as of May 2018, accounting for 29% of all systems analyst positions in the country.
+Computer systems design and related services employed 178,810 systems analysts as of May 2018, accounting for 29% of all computer systems analyst positions in the country.
 Finance and insurance ranks next at 13%, according to the BLS.

 Opportunities abound in these industries for eager systems analysts, though employees may find higher salary potentials in the industries of oil and gas extraction, audio and video equipment manufacturing, and aerospace product and parts manufacturing.